Files

 4. Run Workspace

 Connect an Inspector transformer to the Passed output port on the SpatialFilter, then connect another Inspector to the Failed output port.
-The one connected to the Passed output port will be all of the bike paths that touch, and the failed output port will be the features that are disjoint.
+The one connected to the Passed output port will include all bike paths that touch, and the failed output port will include the features that are disjoint.

-After running the workspace, the output will be opened in Visual Preview.
-In Visual Preview, there will be 12 bike paths that are disjoint and not topologically correct.
-In the screenshot below, these are the paths in green.
+After running the workspace, the output will be opened in Data Preview (formerly Visual Preview).
+In Data Preview, 12 bike paths are disjoint and not topologically correct.
+In the screenshot below, the paths are in green.
 We will continue in this workspace in Exercise 2 to resolve these topological errors.

 Exercise 2: Correcting Topology Errors